Refreshment against the heat: New drinking fountain opened in Spandau!

 Climate adaptation at the local level

-As the Federal Environment Agency, municipalities are central actors in the development of adaptation measures to climate change.
-They take on important tasks of general interest, including drinking water supply and flood protection.
-Many municipalities have already proclaimed the “climate emergency” in order to make the need for action visible in reducing greenhouse gas emissions and adaptation to climate consequences.
+As the Federal Environment Agency emphasizes, municipalities are central actors in the development of adaptation measures to climate change.
+They take on important public service tasks, including drinking water supply and flood protection.
+Many municipalities have already declared a “climate emergency” to highlight the need for action to reduce greenhouse gas emissions and adapt to climate impacts.

 The new drinking fountain infrastructure in Spandau could therefore serve as a model for future projects in other cities.
 By using flushing water, which is taken from drinking water pipes several times a year for hygiene reasons, the irrigation system is operated efficiently and sustainably.
 In total, there are now around 2,000 public drinking fountains in Germany, all of which are intended to meet the increasing demands on urban water supply structures.

-Against the background of the increased climate consequences, the need to invest in innovative solutions and projects is undisputed.
-Drinking wells are not only a practical solution for water supply, but also an important step towards climate -friendly and sustainable urban development.
+Against the backdrop of increased climate impacts, the need to invest in innovative solutions and projects is undisputed.
+Drinking fountains are not only a practical solution for water supply, but also an important step towards climate-friendly and sustainable urban development.